 This legend portrays the immortal love of Radha and Krishna, which is praised each year through the celebration of Holi.
 When youthful Krishna whined about his dim appearance to his mom and asked for the purpose behind what good reason Radha is fair.
 His Mother Yashoda prompted him to apply color to Radha’s face and perceive how her appearance would change.
 Along these lines, a youthful and naughty Krishna played a trick by throwing colors at gopis or the cowgirls.
 In this way, they started the festival of colors, Holi.

 How is Holi celebrated?

-As befitting its elective assignment, The Festival of Colors: This celebration is praised with colorful clothing, lights, paints and powders.
-The festival of colors is set apart more than two days.
+As befitting its elective assignment, The Festival of Colors: This celebration is praised with colorful clothing, lights, paints, and powders.
+The festival of colors is set apart for more than two days.

 The next morning is the main Holi celebration, Rangwali Holi: The powders are flung into the air, covering the celebrants.
 It begins with throwing colored powder and painting each other, moving, thumping drums and singing.
 They continue droning ‘Holi hai’ while wandering down the paths.
 All celebrants wind up with their bodies brightly colored.